 3-Ingredient Fresh Cranberry Sauce

 Years ago, my sister asked me to try making her 3-ingredient fresh cranberry sauce.
-Here’s the deal, over the holidays we all use cranberry sauce for different festive meals.
+Here’s the deal: we all use cranberry sauce for different festive meals over the holidays.
 I grew up with the jellied kind of cranberry sauce in a can.

-Then, I made my sister’s 3-ingredient fresh cranberry sauce recipe and my life changed forever.
-I have tried it with spices, orange rind, and lemon rind, but I always go back to the plain recipe with just sugar and water.
-It’s chunky and sweet, but not overly sweet.
+Then, I made my sister’s 3-ingredient fresh cranberry sauce recipe, and my life changed forever.
+I have tried it with spices, orange, and lemon rind, but I always return to the plain recipe with sugar and water.
+It’s chunky and sweet but not overly sweet.
 It’s just right.

 Ingredients – Fresh Cranberry Sauce

-• Fresh Cranberries: A small, hard, round red fruit.
+- Fresh Cranberries: A small, hard, round red fruit.
 Known to be sour and bitter.
-High in antioxidants, vitamin C, and fiber.
+It is high in antioxidants, vitamin C, and fiber.
 Be sure to use fresh cranberries in this recipe!

-• White Granulated Sugar: Preserves the color, texture, and flavor of food.
-Helps the fresh cranberries break down and thicken.
+- White Granulated Sugar: Preserves the color, texture, and flavor of food.
+It helps the fresh cranberries break down and thicken.
 Increases the flavor of any other ingredients.

-• Water: Used to wash the cranberries and dissolve the sugar while boiling and softening the cranberries during the cooking process.
+- Water: Used to wash the cranberries and dissolve the sugar while boiling and softening the cranberries during cooking.

 Kitchen Items You May Need: